at MimeTIC / IRISA / INRIA

 of specific data mining techniques, or interested in using such techniques for extracting useful

-information from databases obtained from different applications.
+information from databases obtained when studying particular real-life problems.

 During each CD, speakers are invited to give presentations of their scientific results and of their